 Party planners don't have to travel to stock up at Oriental Trading Company.
 The company sells more than 40,000 products, including party supplies, toys and novelties, arts and crafts, and home decor through its websites and catalogs.
 It mails some 300 million copies of its seasonal catalogs, which include such titles as Oriental Trading Company, Terry's Village, Crafts, Hands on Fun, and Inspirations.
 Oriental Trading supplies carnivals, schools, churches, nonprofits, and businesses.
-Founded in 1932 in Omaha by Harry Watanabe, privately-held Oriental Trading in 2012 agreed to be acquired by Berkshire Hathaway.
+Founded in 1932 in Omaha by Harry Watanabe, Oriental Trading in 2012 was acquired by Berkshire Hathaway in 2012.

 Change in Company Type